To convert a standalone NSP system to DR

 22

-If flow data collection is enabled, configure the following parameters in the platform section, ingressApplications subsection as shown below:
+If flow collection is enabled, configure the following parameters in the platform section, ingressApplications subsection as shown below:

 flowForwarder: